angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 :::

-Here you might have a scenario where you want to try and win quickly but suspect they may have a Red Blast effect.
+Here you might have a scenario where you want to try and win quickly but suspect they may have a :card[Red Elemental Blast] effect.
 In which case you can pass, allow Ragavan to exile SW, and try to jam the first Oracle off of Cavern (assuming the cantrip resolves of course).
-If that Oracle is dealt with then you can pass again, Ragavan exiles the :card[EoA] and you try casting the second Oracle.
+If that Oracle is dealt with then you can pass again, let Ragavan exile the :card[EoA] and try casting the second Oracle.

 ## Slow Piles Using Interactive Elements